rossbelmont/northwind-dynamodb-salesforce/doc/README.md

 ### Supplier
 This object makes extensive use of parsing formulas to decode an address stored in a single attribute in DynamoDB.
 The `data` field captures the street address as `country#region#city#address` for querying purposes (e.g. `USA#MI#Ann Arbor#707 Oxford Rd.`).

+### Category
+Category is included for completeness, though the fact that the sort key contains the category name creates several issues.
+The qualifier here shows how the data can be decoded, but it would likely be more advantageous to take the approach described above for the Shipper object.

+### Account
+Account has no qualifier, but is included here for convenience to round out the example.
+Deploying the metadata in this repo will add a Customer ID field to Account that can be populated for the Indirect Lookup from Order to Account.